jayashan10/virtual_trial_emulator/final_report.md

 ### 2.1 Data Leakage Prevention Strategies

 Data leakage occurs when information from outside the training dataset influences model training, leading to artificially inflated performance that fails to generalize.
-We implement multiple layers of protection against leakage throughout the feature engineering and modeling pipeline.
+I implement multiple layers of protection against leakage throughout the feature engineering and modeling pipeline.

 **Temporal Windowing for Longitudinal Features:** All longitudinal laboratory features are restricted to a Day 0-42 window, intentionally excluding week-8 and later assessments.
 This ensures that early trajectory features (lab_*_early_last and lab_*_early_slope) cannot incorporate information from the tumor response assessment timepoint (typically week 8 or later).
 The 42-day cutoff provides approximately 6 weeks of treatment dynamics while maintaining strict temporal separation from outcome measurement.
 This prevents the models from "peeking" at data that would be unavailable at prediction time in a prospective deployment scenario.